-FFE and our technical analyses indicate a large diversity in omutunda soils.
-The diversity is expressed in FFE, as not all omutunda are similar and as their productivity varies ("The soil [omutunda] ... inside the country [floodplain] breastfeeds on

-15 water streams ... it is hard not like ours").
-Technical analyses support this observation as some measured properties show a large variability, like a large coefficient of variation (proportion of $<20 \ \mu m$ fraction and TOC)(Table 7) or a broad spectrum of pH{CaCl2} around 7 (from 4.7 to 7.7 in the topsoil).
-Given the high proportion of omutunda described in Ondobe (n= 10) in comparison to the other areas (Omhedi n= 2, Ekolola n= 3), the statistics presented in Table 7 are skewed towards the
+FFEs and our technical analyses indicate a large diversity in omutunda soils.
+The diversity is expressed in FFEs, as not all omutunda are similar and as their productivity varies ("The soil [omutunda] ... inside the country [floodplain] breastfeeds on water streams ... it is hard not like ours.").
+Technical analyses support this observation as some measured properties show a large variability, like a large coefficient of variation (proportion of the $< 20\,\mu m$ fraction and TOC) (Table 7) or a broad spectrum of pH{CaCl2} around 7 (from 4.7 to 7.7 in the topsoil).
+Given the high proportion of omutunda